ku-nlp/rhoknp/README.md

     f.write(sentence.to_knp())
 ```

-and recovered from the result of language analysis in the Juman/KNP format.
+and recovered from Juman/KNP-format text.

 ```python
 # Load language analysis by Juman++